tenorz007/cerebro-github/Readme.md

 * Processing of query using natural language
 * Search github for trending repos or users
 * Search github for repo or users based on query
+* View user top repositories by most recently updated
+* View repo readme

 ###Todo

 - [ ] Add font-awesome
-- [ ] Show Readme for a selected repo
+- [x] Show Readme for a selected repo
+- [x] Show repos for a selected user

 ## Related

 * [Cerebro](http://github.com/KELiON/cerebro) – main repo for Cerebro app;
 * [cerebro tools](http://github.com/KELiON/cerebro-tools) – package with tools to simplify package creation;
+* [cerebro stackoverflow](http://github.com/BrainMaestro/cerebro-stackoverflow) - used as a guide for structring of the plugin

 ## License